kevindooley/pands-project/README.md

 # Statistical summary

 There are two methods in which you can view a summary of the dataset.
-The firat method is using the describe function in pandas which will output a table with a statistical overview of the data.
+The first method is using the describe function in pandas which will output a table with a statistical overview of the data.
 It is also possible to obtain all the same information by using each individual built in function such as min, max, mean etc.

 ~~~python
 #outputs top level statistical analysis of the dataset ie mean, min, max etc